-2. This case involves the scope of liability under the Copyright Act for selling massive numbers of bootleg concert recordings over the Internet.
+4. As explained in the initial application, this case involves the scope of liability under the Copyright Act for selling massive numbers of bootleg concert recordings over the Internet.
 Respondent William Sagan purchased thousands of concert tapes that were allegedly made by various concert promoters and venue operators, all without the consent of either the performers who were being recorded or the owners of the copyrights in the musical works that were being performed.
 He then used his position as the sole owner, president, and CEO of two companies, Respondents Norton LLC and Bill Graham Archives, LLC, to commercially exploit those bootleg concert recordings online on a massive scale.
-Sagan hired his brother-in-law, Matthew Lundberg, to digitize the tapes and make them commercially available online, resulting in tens of thousands of concert recordings being put up for sale in audio and audiovisual formats-all while refusing to obtain licenses for the copyrights in the underlying musical works.
+Sagan hired his brotherin-law, Matthew Lundberg, to digitize the tapes and make them commercially available online, resulting in tens of thousands of concert recordings being put up for sale in audio and audiovisual formats-all while refusing to obtain licenses for the copyrights in the underlying musical works.